Payments and invoices

 (**) Your social status is communicated by your mandatory health insurance, e.g. chronically sick, long-term unemployed older than 50 years...

-Do you have any questions about your invoice?
-Please contact the invoicing department.
-The department can be reached by telephone during office hours (8.30am to 4:30pm).
+Pease contact the invoicing department with any questions you may have about your invoice.
+The department can be reached by telephone Monday to Friday during office hours (8.30am to 4:30pm).